JOINT RELEASE: SIGNED! Bills to Safeguard Colorado’s Elections, Protect Election Officials

 “The dramatic increase in threats and intimidation against our election officials cannot continue,” said Duran.
 “Colorado’s election workers uphold our democracy and they deserve to feel safe on the job.
 This bill makes it clear that it is criminal to intimidate, threaten or coerce election workers or to attempt to do so.
 These civil servants secure fair and free elections in Colorado and we’re prioritizing their safety and well-being.”

-said Sirota.
+“More and more election officials are leaving the job because of ongoing threats against their safety and the safety of their families,” said Sirota.
 “We’re strengthening Colorado’s gold standard election system by protecting those who secure the right to vote.
 This bill increases the criminal penalties for threatening or doxxing election workers so they can feel safe on the job and continue to uphold our democracy.”

-Pettersen said.
+“No one should fear for their safety when they are carrying out their duty to protect the most sacred part of the democratic process - the right to vote,” Pettersen said.
 “The reality is too many of our election officials are facing threats to themselves and their families for simply doing their job, and we won’t stand for it.
 This bill implements critical protections to ensure our election officials and their families are safe from violence and intimidation while increasing penalties for those who attempt to threaten their well-being.”

 HB22-1273 establishes clear penalties for threatening or doxxing an election worker.
 While Colorado law already prohibits individuals from interfering with an election official, this bill clarifies that intimidating, threatening or coercing an election official while they are performing official duties or retaliating against them performing their official duties is criminal activity.
 The law also prohibits attempts to intimidate, threaten or coerce an election official.